OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-21.md

 ## Revelation 21:24

-The nations will walk by its light, and the kings of the earth will bring their glory into it.
+The nations will walk by its light, and the kings of the earth will bring their splendour into it.

 ## Revelation 21:25